 How to Take Care of Yourself

-In order to avoid such stress, here are some things you can do:
+To avoid such stress, here are some things you can do:

 - Continue with Your Own Interests – Just because you love someone with BPD doesn’t mean they have to become your entire life.
 Consider activities you enjoy and encourage yourself to participate in them more often.